Talking about audio effects

 Use a UI.Button to play a sound

-Set an event listener to toggle play/stop.
+Set up an event listener to toggle playback/stop.

-Use AudioSource.Play(), Stop().
+Use AudioSource.Play() and Stop().

 // BGM play/stop btnBgmPlay.onClick.AddListener(() => { if (!bgmSource.isPlaying) bgmSource.Play(); else bgmSource.Stop(); });